webdriverio/webdriverio/docs/guide/usage/multiremote.md

 Instead of creating a couple of remote instances where you need to execute common commands like [init](http://webdriver.io/api/protocol/init.html) or [url](http://webdriver.io/api/protocol/url.html) on each of those instances, you can simply create a multiremote instance and control all browser at the same time.
-To do so just use the `multiremote` function and pass an object with named options into it.
+To do so just use the `multiremote` function and pass an object with named browser with their capabilities into it.
 By giving each capability a name you will be able to easy select and access that single instance when executing commands on a single instance.

 ```js
 var webdriverio = require('webdriverio');